How Do Maryland Tax Auctions Work?

 - And in some cases, a “high-bid premium” they paid at the sale.

 In most counties, the investor must wait at least six months before they can file in court to take your home.
-In Baltimore City, if you live in the house, they must wait nine months.

-If you don’t redeem in time, the investor can file in Circuit Court to foreclose your right of redemption.
+6. Foreclosure in Court – If you don’t redeem in time, the investor can file in Circuit Court to foreclose your right of redemption.
 Once the court signs off, your ownership ends.
 The investor can get a deed, and your home is gone.

-Why “Later” Can Cost You Everything
+Why Selling Your House “Later” Can Cost You Everything?

 Many homeowners tell themselves they’ll deal with it “next month” or “after things settle down.”
 But here’s the problem: